hongbo-miao/office-addin-angular/README.md

 ## How to create a new project by yourself

-Two parts:

-- Generate the Angular project using [Angular CLI](https://github.com/angular/angular-cli).
+1. Generate the Angular project using [Angular CLI](https://github.com/angular/angular-cli).

-- Generate the manifest file using [YO Office](https://github.com/OfficeDev/generator-office).
+2. Generate the manifest file using [YO Office](https://github.com/OfficeDev/generator-office).
 When you generate, choose only generating the manifest file.
 Then replace all the ports in the generated manifest file from `3000` to `4200`.